-The Nutrition and Foodservice Management program is approved by the Association of Nutrition and Foodservice Professionals (ANFP), 406 Surrey Woods Drive, St. Charles, IL 60174 (800) 323-1908.
+The Nutrition and Foodservice Management program is approved by the Association of Nutrition and Foodservice Professionals (ANFP), 406 Surrey Woods Drive, St. Charles, IL 60174 (800)

+323-1908.
 Upon completion of course requirements, students are eligible to take the credentialing exam given by CBDM.
 The cost of the exam is not included in the program fees.
 Students who pass the exam become Certified Dietary Managers (CDM) and Certified Food Protection Professionals (CFPP).

 First Semester Credits

 ~ENG 1003 Freshman English I OR

 ~SCOM 1203 Oral Communications 3

-HEC 1001 Field Experience I 1
+HEC 1001 Field Experience I (Fall only) (Corequisite HEC 1103) 1

-HEC 1003 Food Science 3

-HEC 1101 Orientation to Healthcare 1